 - A 360 degree leadership assessment

-- Membership in ELP's network of nearly 1100 Senior Fellows - a lifelong learning community of professional and personal development, collaboration, and impact
+- Membership in ELP's network of over1200 Senior Fellows - a lifelong learning community of professional and personal development, collaboration, and impact

 Transportation to and from retreats is not included in the tuition and is the responsibility of each Fellow.

 *We are able to offer a subsidized rate from the $3,500 full program cost thanks to the support of our foundation partners and local donors.